pschild/angular-wordpress-client/README.md

 * [Advanced Custom Fields](https://www.advancedcustomfields.com/): Customise WordPress with powerful, professional and intuitive fields.
 Version: 4.4.11
 * Support for Custom Post Templates in ACF (see plugins)
 * [WP REST API Menus](https://de.wordpress.org/plugins/wp-api-menus/): Extends WP API with WordPress menu routes.
 Version: 1.3.1

+# Wordpress installation

+1) Download Wordpress and install it on the server (for example via FTP).
+2) Install and activate plugins for Wordpress (see section Wordpress Plugins)
+3) Install and activate theme for Wordpress
+4) In Wordpress: choose "Einstellungen > Permalinks > Beitragsname"
+5) Import ACF JSON: Werkzeuge > Daten importieren > WordPress (must be installed first) > choose XML file > Import

+# Troubleshooting

+* Make sure that the menu ID used in environment.ts fits with the menu ID in Wordpress.
+* When using a fresh Wordpress installation and ACFs are not showing up properly when creating a post, try to save the ACFs again.